Elizabeth Ellet recorded the lives of the women of the American Revolution – and meddled in the life of Edgar Allan Poe.

 Elizabeth had a good education and published her first work at age 16, a translation from Italian of the poem Euphemia from Messina.
 She then published a book of poems based on the history of Venice, which made it to the New York City stage.

 As a teenager she married William Ellet, a prominent chemist.
-The couple moved to Columbia, S.C., where he taught chemistry at South Carolina College.
+The couple then moved to Columbia, S.C., where he taught chemistry at South Carolina College.

 Elizabeth continued to write poems, translations, travel essays and criticism of European literature.
 Some of her magazine stories appeared next to Nathaniel Hawthorne’s.